PrivateAIM/documentation/src/guide/deployment/node-installation.md

 is deployed and verified, so please have patience during this step and do not prematurely cancel the command.
 :::

-## Forward Proxies
+## Proxies

-If your server is behind a proxy i.e. all traffic is routed through a specific address and/or port, then the FLAME Node needs to be configured to use the same forward proxy for its requests.
+If your server is behind a proxy i.e. all traffic is routed through a specific address and/or port, then the FLAME Node needs to be configured to use the same proxy for its requests.

 An easy way to tell if a proxy is configured on your machine is to run `echo $HTTP_PROXY` or check the `/etc/environment` file while logged into the server.
 If any of the `HTTP_PROXY`, `HTTPS_PROXY`, `http_proxy`, or `https_proxy` variables are populated, then the machine is likely behind a proxy and this address needs to be